tungli/F5170-julia/2_Fundamentals/README.md

 # Julia Basics

-Julia is very intuitive and you will find everything you will need and more in the official [documentation](https://docs.julialang.org/en/v1/)
+To learn Julia fast, I recommend [this tutorial](https://learnxinyminutes.com/docs/julia/), otherwise you can find everything you may need and more in the official [documentation](https://docs.julialang.org/en/v1/)
 Here are just a few things to get you started.

 To download a package use: